teamholtz/FastFuels-Python/README.md

 ### Connecting to a `.fio` resource

-A `.fio` resource is a directory-in-file object where important metadata and fuel arrays are stores.
+A `.fio` resource is a directory-in-file object where important metadata and fuel arrays are stored.
 Start by importing the FastFuels module and open a `.fio` resource.
 If you have one locally, specify the path and file name.

 ```python
 >>> import fastfuels